vulcangz/catego/README.md

 #### Notes :

 The root node is 0.
-If you want to tells the library that the node is the highest node on the tree, you need to says that its parent is 0.
+If you want to tells the library that the node is the highest node on the tree, you need to says that its parent is 0 (but you can change it with the TreeOption).

 ### Blacklist